 The arthroprosthetic cobaltism, in the case studies mentioned, were attributed to metal-on-metal implants.
 The patients in the case study had periprosthetic metallosis from the wear of steel femoral heads by ceramic and their serum cobalt level was >60 mg/L.

 More than 34,000 patients since 2005 have received the now recalled DePuy Orthopaedics ASR Hip Implant which utilites the metal on metal system discussed in this and related articles.

 Tower advises: “Surgeons need to be aware that the high serum cobalt levels found in some patients with metal-on-metal hips may cause neurological or cardiac damage that is in part reversible with timely revision surgery.”

-Before signing any documents with DePuy or its agent Broadspire, you need to contact the DePuy ASR Recall Attorneys at Childers, Schlueter, & Smith, LLC for a free consultaton and review.
+Before signing any documents with DePuy or its agent Broadspire, you need to contact an attorney you trust.
 Childers, Schlueter & Smith, LLC continues to investigate and review the claims of patients nationwide who received a DePuy hip implant device since July of 2003.
 If you or a loved one has received the DePuy ASR XL Acetabular System or DePuy ASR Hip Resurfacing System and have experienced some type of hip pain, cobaltism, developed metallosis, required an additional hip surgery, or any of failure with your hip replacement device, you may want to contact CSS Firm for a free case evaluation and consultation.
-Our experienced team of ASR hip implant lawyers will work closely with you and see to it that you get the medical treatment you need and receive adequate compensation for your injuries.
+Our experienced team of lawyers will work closely with you and see to it that you get the medical treatment you need and receive adequate compensation for your injuries.